 If you’ve ever experienced that feeling of uncontrollable shaking in your legs, then you know the frustration and fear that comes with having “jelly legs.”

-Quivery legs can be caused by a number of factors, including anxiety, dehydration, or even certain medications.
+Quivery legs can be caused by several factors, including anxiety, dehydration, or even certain medications.

-Thankfully, there are several tips and techniques that can help you deal with this uncomfortable sensation.
+Thankfully, several tips and techniques can help you deal with this uncomfortable sensation.

 One effective method is to focus on your breathing and take slow, deep breaths, which can help calm your nerves and reduce anxiety.